Tencent/OOMDetector/README.md

 OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.

 ## Features
-- OOM Monitoring  : Monitoring OOM then dump stacks which cause OOM problems.
+1.OOM Monitoring  : Monitoring OOM then dump stacks which cause OOM problems.

-- Large Memory Allocation Monitoring  : Monitoring large memory allocation then provides memory allocation stacks for you.
+2.Large Memory Allocation Monitoring  : Monitoring large memory allocation then provides memory allocation stacks for you.

-- Memory Leak Detecting  : Detecting memory leak for both OC objects and c heap memory then provides memory allocation stacks for you.
+3.Memory Leak Detecting  : Detecting memory leak for both OC objects and c heap memory then provides memory allocation stacks for you.

 ## Demo
 ![demo_gif](assets/oomgif.gif)